majovec/BungeeCordPE/README.md

 # What is BungeeCordPE written in?
 BungeeCordPE will be written in PHP, same as [BukkitPE](https://www.github.com/BukkitPE/BukkitPE) But if you have any suggestions, be sure to tell us :)

+# Is this ready?
+As of now, it isn't.
+But you can help us by contributing.
+# How do i install this?
+Jump  BungeeCordPE on BukkitPE plugin folder and restart server/edit config